project-codeflare/codeflare-sdk/docs/cluster-configuration.md

 In cases where `mcad=False` a yaml file will be created with the individual Ray Cluster, Route/Ingress and Secret included.<br>
 The Ray Cluster and service will be created by KubeRay directly and the other components will be individually created.

-## Ray Cluster Configuration in a Kubernetes environment
+## Ray Cluster Configuration in a Vanilla Kubernetes environment (Non-OpenShift)
-To create a Ray Cluster using the CodeFlare SDK in a Kubernetes environment an `ingress_domain` must be passed in the Cluster Configuration.
+To create a Ray Cluster using the CodeFlare SDK in a Vanilla Kubernetes environment an `ingress_domain` must be passed in the Cluster Configuration.
 This is used for the creation of the Ray Dashboard and Client ingresses.

 `ingress_options` can be passed to create a custom Ray Dashboard ingress, `ingress_domain` is still a required variable for the Client ingress.